 (3) The number of ordinary shares outstanding in calculating the percentages for each listed person includes the ordinary shares underlying options held by such person.
 The calculation of this number also assumes the conversion of all of our preferred shares into Class B ordinary shares immediately prior to the closing of this offering.
-Percentage of beneficial ownership of a listed party prior to the offering is based on 29,109,897 shares outstanding as of July 31, 2005, including ordinary shares convertible from our outstanding preferred shares, as well as the number of shares underlying options held by such party as of that date.
-Percentage of beneficial ownership of a listed party after the offering is based on 32,318,593 shares outstanding immediately after the closing of this offering and the number of shares underlying options held by such party as of that date.
+Percentage of beneficial ownership prior to the offering is based on 29,109,897 shares outstanding as of July 20, 2005, including ordinary shares convertible from our outstanding preferred shares and the number of shares underlying options held by a party as of that date.
+Percentage of beneficial ownership after the offering is based on 31,718,593 shares outstanding immediately after the closing of this offering and the number of shares underlying options held by a party as of that date.